hexydec/dabby/docs/about.md

 It is however designed to be completely modular, as it is written as ES6 modules, this means you can just include the bits you are actually using in your project.

-Dabby.js is designed for modern browsers and supports IE11+, Chrome, Firefox, iOS 8+, and Android 4.4.4.
+Dabby.js is designed for modern browsers and supports Chrome, Firefox, Edge and Safari.

-The final thing to note is that currently the full dabby.js library weighs in at just over 6kb zipped, and can be smaller with a custom build.
+The final thing to note is that currently the full dabby.js library weighs in at just under 8kb zipped, and can be smaller with a custom build.

 ## Differences between dabby.js and jQuery: